 Explorers, on the other hand, rarely have more than a piece of land and a mere belief that there is something valuable underneath it.
-Now, don’t get me wrong, explorers have been known to offer explosive gains when they do find something under their patch of land.
-They’re a speculative investment, with the potential for massive gains for those willing to take the risk of losing their entire investment.
+Now, don’t get me wrong, explorers have been known to offer large gains when they do find something under their patch of land.
+They’re a speculative investment, with the potential for substantial gains for those willing to take the risk of losing their entire investment.
 They are not suitable for conservative investors.

 Know how to arm yourself against risk

 It may all sound pretty positive, but there are some things you need to consider before pouring your hard-earned dollars anywhere.